quangnd/marktrapp.com/jekyll/_posts/blog/2009-04-15-dr-private-message.md

 title: Dr. Private Message
 date: 2009-04-15T09:54:42-07:00
-excerpt: "We ought not to fear because the problem of private messages is too hard: we ought to fear because we’ve already solved them yet won’t use that knowledge."
+excerpt: "Or: How I learned to stop worrying and love the web.
+We ought not to fear because the problem of private messages is too hard: we ought to fear because we’ve already solved them yet won’t use that knowledge."

 categories: [commentary]
 tags: [Rob Diana, John Bredehoft, federation, private messages, Alexander van Elsas]